Frustration over involuntary celibacy led to killing, former security guard claims | CBC News

 "During the time of the offence, the subject spoke to how he had built up stress from not having any sexual relations."

-The probation officer said Bentley told her the only romantic relationship lasted for five months, when he was 27.
+The probation officer said Bentley told her his only romantic relationship lasted for five months, when he was 27.

 "He indicated it was the happiest time of his life, as he had his first sexual experience and felt loved," Mikasko wrote.